Dr-Sauce/WavvePlusPlusForMac/README.md

 # Wavve++ for Mac
 A shortcut that allows you to watch Korean live TV.
 Specifically made for Mac.
-(Special thanks to 떠돌이곰....!!)
+(Looking for a version for iOS?
+Press [here](https://github.com/Dr-Sauce/WavvePlus).)

 **Notice:** Some channels may not be available in your region.

-Looking for a version for iOS?
-Press [here](https://github.com/Dr-Sauce/WavvePlus).
+Special thanks to 떠돌이곰....!!

 # How to install